Spinach gleaning with Rebecca, Carly and Emily (w/son along for the ride). This was the program's very first official glean.

 Berlin Elementary students learn about fruits and vegetables and math at the same time.
 CHCV partners with teachers using a "Mystery Box" of gleaned produce each week to help students use vegetables as a tool for learning (and then eating).

 New in 2016 CHCV started gleaning at the end of the Montpelier Farmer's Market, collecting what vendors did not sell and had no more need for.
+Now after two seasons we have gleaned over 5,600 pounds at the end of the market.

 Greenhouse clean out time